iamshubhankarkhare/GSBot/README.md

 * Close the Script editor window

 ### Usage
-Now all you have to do is make a `GET request` to the we app URL we saved before , with the data ( with the field names ) you wanna save.
+Now all you have to do is make a `GET request` to the we app URL we saved before , with the data ( with the field names )   you wanna save and the sheetName you wanna save them into.

 If you’re struggling to access parameters or properly pass data, try attaching them to the end of the url instead (Paste the URL in your web browser to test it out.):